Mechanised corps (Soviet Union)

-A mechanised corps was a Soviet armoured formation used prior to the beginning of World War II and reintroduced during the war, in 1942.
+The mechanised corps were a Soviet armoured formation used prior to the beginning of World War II and reintroduced during the war, in 1942.

 Pre-war development of Soviet mechanised forces

 In Soviet Russia, the term armored forces (thus called Bronevyye sily) preceded the mechanised corps.
 They consisted of the autonomous armored units (avtobroneotryady) made of armored vehicles and armored trains.
 The country did not have its own tanks during the Civil War of 1918–1920.

 In January 1918, the Russian Red Army established the Soviet of Armored Units (Sovet bronevykh chastey, or Tsentrobron’), later renamed to Central Armored Directorate and then once again to Chief Armored Directorate (Glavnoye bronevoye upravleniye).
 In December 1920, the Red Army received its first light tanks, assembled at the Sormovo Factory.
 In 1928, it began the production of the MS-1 tanks (Malyy Soprovozhdeniya 1, 'Small Convoy 1').
 In 1929, it established the Central Directorate for Mechanisation and Motorisation of the Workers’ and Peasants’ Red Army.
 Tanks became a part of the mechanised corps at this point.